 We are accepting applications for our Postgrad Solutions Study Bursaries worth £500 each.

 ✓ Full time, part time and online students eligible

 ✓ January start dates 2021 & 2022 students welcome

 ✓ PG courses in any subject taught anywhere in the world eligible

 What requirements are there for a Postgraduate Diploma?

 As with most postgraduate degrees, a bachelors degree is required, or at least an advanced certificate in a relevant area (ie marketing).
 For those who may have been working, rather than studying, it is often possible to enter with relevant work experience, such as having been at marketing management level for a marketing diploma.

-Not all universities offer postgraduate diplomas, so you will want to ensure you do your research thoroughly.
+Not all universities offer postgraduate diplomas, so you will want to ensure you do your research thoroughly, and bear in mind that there is also the option to study postgraduate diplomas online at universities including the University of Essex Online and the University of Liverpool.
 Our A to Z of universities is a good place to start looking, but if your intention is to study a vocational style diploma (such as law) you are best looking at universities that specialise in these areas.

 Overall, a postgraduate diploma is perfect for those of you wanting a qualification that can enhance your career, with practical aspects as well as theoretical – or those wishing to expand their knowledge without the commitment to research of a masters.Find your PERFECT POSTGRAD PROGRAM